Hermann Pohlmann

 Hermann Pohlmann (26 June 1894 – 7 July 1991) was a German aerospace engineer.

+He designed the Junkers A50 Junior in 1929.
 He was the principal designer of the Junkers Ju 87 "Stuka", a dive bomber used during World War II, before becoming Deputy Chief Designer at Blohm & Voss.

 After the war, when the Hamburger Flugzeugbau (HFB) was recreated in 1956, he was appointed Chief Designer and led the team which designed the HFB 320 Hansa Jet.